 When heading to the beach or park with takeout sandwiches and chips, pick up and dispose of all cartons, bags, and empty cups and containers to leave the places unlittered.

 Be sure to recycle all your water and soda containers.
 Or consider putting a water filter on your tap.
-Refill the bottles to reuse them instead of tossing them out and adding them to the landfill.

 When you order, suggest to the server that you bring your own carryout bag.
 This probably isn’t going to work at the fast-food drive-thru, where speed is critical.